darktable-org/dtdocs/content/howto/remove-default-modules.md

-Most of the automatically-applied edits you see in the [_darkroom_](../darkroom.md) view when opening an image are required o display your raw file _at all_.
+Most of the automatically-applied edits you see in the [_darkroom_](../darkroom.md) view when opening an image are required to display your raw file _at all_.
 Other software applies equivalent edits, but doesn't tell you about it.

 Operations shown with a dot-inside-a-circle can not be turned off,